 Human Relations, Vol. 28, No. 7, 661-674 (1975)

-process of rapid modernization which involves secularization, disorganization of traditional social structure and changing norms.
+There is the process of rapid modernization which involves secularization, disorganization of traditional social structure and changing norms.

 DYNAMICS OF THE RELIGIOUS ECONOMY